Cruise Memorandum of Understanding

 On an international level, environmental processes are governed by the International Maritime Organization (IMO) policies and procedures for the maritime industry.
 In the United States, the federal government requires compliance with the IMO and the Coast Guard has local jurisdiction over cruise ship discharges.
 In Washington state, the Department of Ecology also enforces water quality regulations.

 The cruise business is booming in Seattle.
-It has grown from just six ships and 6,615 passengers in 1999 to 179 vessels and 823,780 passengers in 2014.
+It has grown from just six ships and 6,615 passengers in 1999 to 192 vessels and 895,055 passengers in 2015.
 This growing business has brought with it tremendous economic benefits.
-In 2014, Seattle's cruise business is estimates to have generated $408 million in revenue for the region's economy, supported more than 3,404 local jobs and contributed $16.1 million in state and local taxes.
-But these ships also create waste.
+In 2015, Seattle's cruise business is estimates to have generated $441 million in revenue for the region's economy, supported more than 3,647 local jobs and contributed $17.2 million in state and local taxes.